 Fresh green kale leaves with a honey orange dressing

 Honey was added to the dressing along with some orange juice and it was better but still a little bitter.
 For a second I thought about dowsing the plate in powdered sugar and calling it new fusion cuisine.
 If you see that happen in the future, remember I called it.
 Some toasted hazelnuts and brown sugar added just enough sweetness to save it from the fail section.
-I used kale for the greens but hang on these were baby kale leaves from Earthbound Farm, not the heavy chewy bunch kale you usually see.
+I used kale for the greens but hang on these were baby kale leaves from not the heavy chewy bunch kale you usually see.
 This kept the salad nice and light and the dressing was perfect.
 You could skip the fried goat cheese but good lord why would you?
-It’s perfect with the salad and I love the crunchy panko coating with the soft creamy inside.
+It's perfect with the salad and I love the crunchy panko coating with the soft creamy inside.
 This healthy Kale Salad with Goat Cheese and Rhubarb is a keeper!

 Baby kale leaves and rhubarb topped with pan fried goat cheese

-Prep Time: 15 minutes
+15 minutes

-Servings: 2
+2

 Ingredients

-• For The Dressing:
+For The Dressing:

 • 3 tablespoons olive oil